aerrata/journal/src/content/posts/setup-mariadb-galera-cluster-with-mariadb-maxscale-on-ubuntu.md

 INSERT INTO foods (name) VALUES ('Nasi lemak'), ('Aglio olio'), ('Chicken chop');
 ```

-Then you can verify then table contents in the other nodes:
+Then you can verify the table contents in the other nodes:

 ```sql
 SELECT * FROM foods;